4 min read

 Why email is the best way to report a breach

 HIPAA compliant email platforms protect PHI by providing better data security, access controls, and encryption than any other communication method.
-Its use also comes with the convenience of familiarity which allows for staff to easily prioritize breach protocols without additional steps.
-This reduces the risk of further unauthorized access during breach reporting, a time when sensitive details are being shared.
-It also demonstrates a commitment to protecting client's data privacy and security.
+Its use also comes with the convenience of familiarity, which allows staff to prioritize breach protocols without additional steps.

 FAQs